These instructions are to help you

 modify child support, custody or visitation, you will also

-paperwork, you must take it to the Superior Court Clerk’s
+take it to the Superior Court Clerk’s office along with any

-part of the Motion for Modification and return the form(s) to
+part of the Motion for Modification and return the original form(s) to

 you.
 On the back/page 2 of the form the Clerk will also write in